databio/pepatac/docs/run-container.md

 ```
 docker run --rm -it databio/pepatac pipelines/pepatac.py --help
 ```
 Be sure to mount the volumes you need with `--volume`.
 If you're utilizing any environment variables (e.g. `$GENOMES`), don't forget to include those in your docker command with the `-e` option.
-For a more detailed example, check out our guide to learn [how to run pepatac in a container](howto/use-container.md).

 ### Container details